 Dangers of At-Home Detox From Adderall – Major Depression, Psychotic Episodes

 As stimulants that change the brain, smart drugs like Adderall can also be dangerous to withdraw from without medical supervision.
 Studies have found that generally within 36 hours of last use, recovering users suffer from protracted agitation, insomnia and mood disturbances ranging from more mild “dysphoria” (feeling out of sorts) to major depression (and suicidal thoughts and feelings).
 Psychotic episodes are another rare but reported danger associated with amphetamine withdrawal.
+For more detailed information, read our Adderall withdrawal detox guide.

 The Dangers of At-Home Detox From Illicit Drugs – Heroin, Cocaine and Synthetic Drugs